ShayRubach/Evil_Farm/README.md

 -   Every player starts with a  shuffled team (random positions) on a chess-like board.
 -   Every player sees his own team weapons and none of the enemies (they all look a like).
 -   When a player reaches his turn, he can move his soldier by press+hold it and swipe to the valid locations indicated with the leaf indicators on board.
 If 2 soldiers are next to each other, steping on other's tile will start a fight.
 - Every team has 4 soldiers of each kind, and 1 single <b>Crystal</b> soldier.
-The currently available weapons (more to be added in the future) are:
+The currently available weapons (more to be added in the future) are:<br>
--- Pitchfork
+- Pitchfork
--- Axe
+- Axe
--- Club
+- Club
--- Shield
+- Shield
--- Crystal
+- Crystal
 <br>
 -  Match rules are simple:<br>
 <b> Pitchfork</b> > <b>Axe</b><br>